Pilleow/ggo-side-scroller/README.md

 ## Movement
 - WASD for up, down, left, right, you know how it goes,
 - E for interacting,
-- Dash - moving left or right fast w/ cooldown (?),
+- Dash - moving left or right fast w/ cooldown,
-- Double jump - double jump, duh (?),
+- Double jump - double jump, duh,

 ## Fighting
 - Multiple types of weapons available (See: Money Shop),